zextras/tech-doc/source/suite/drive.rst

 controls for the selected file or folder, as well as a preview of the file itself if in a compatible format (pictures, PDFs and more).

-To display the Infobox, click on the "(i)" button on the top-right of the Drive UI:
+To display the Infobox, click the :octicon:`info` icon on the top-right of the Drive UI:

 .. image:: /img/drive_infobutton.png